These peppermint sugar cookie bars are a breeze to make and have a fun candy *crunch* from the fresh and flavorful peppermint baking chips!

 And while it’s fun to keep the tradition of cutout cookies and powdered sugar icing, sometimes you need a festive treat that can be made with a little less … craftiness and time.

 These peppermint sugar cookie bars start with a basic drop sugar cookie recipe.

 Nothing fancy.
 Just eggs, flour, sugar, butter, baking soda, salt and vanilla.

 I used Nellie’s free range eggs this time (they’re my go-to brand when the hens are slow producers here on our homestead).

-Scroll to the end, just after the recipe, to see why I love them so much!
+Be sure to scroll to the end just after the recipe to see why I love Nellie’s so much!

-In hindsight, I should have used parchment—so make that note for yourself.
+In hindsight, I should have used parchment because they’re a little sticky coming out of the pan, even with a good slathering of butter, so make that note for yourself.

 Bars get baked longer than if they were cookies, for about thirty minutes at 325°F, until they’re set and the top is golden.

 The chips melt a bit during baking, sinking into to the cookie bars, so I threw another handful of peppermint chips on as it was cooling.